 Proposal (for a better future)III and IV

-The work at KAMEN resulted in a two person exhibit, 'parallel relocations//relocated parallels' with KAMEN resident artist Vita Soul Wilmering.
-The exhibit was held at Kulturni Centar Trebinje and showcased the sculpture installation 'Proposal III' and Vita’s sound and video installation 'Parallel Lake Bottom Cinema'.
+'Proposals' was exhibited in a two person exhibit, 'parallel relocations//relocated parallels' with KAMEN resident artist Vita Soul Wilmering.
+The exhibit was held at Kulturni Centar Trebinje and showcased the sculpture installation 'Proposal III' and Wimering’s sound and video installation 'Parallel Lake Bottom Cinema'.

 A second presentation was held at the KAMEN residency a week later after the sculptures had been taken apart, rearranged and rebuilt into a new installation; 'Proposal IV'.

 'Proposal' or 'Proposals for a better future', as the full title was meant to be, referred to ephemerality in both social structures and political ideas.
 'Proposals' were mimicking leftovers from a past with a clear, but no longer approachable esthetic.
 Rearranging the modular sculptures made them into new proposals, but as the core elements always remained the same, one could wander how different those proposals are.

 During the event around 'Proposal IV', it was pointed out to me how the pieces also resembled the seemingly rough but in actuality fragile structures of human relations and systems within a country or society.